VENGEAANCE/Codewars/8 kyu Fundamentals /solution42.md

 # Explanation

-Slice takes in 2 parameters, slice(start,end). str.slice(1 will delete elements in the 0 index and -1 will delete elements from last index).
+Slice takes in 2 parameters, slice(start,end). str.slice(1 will delete elements in the 0 index and -1 will delete elements from last index)